Recovery Altadena

 -

-Los Angeles County Assessor Jeff Prang has provided further clarity on the rebuilding process and its effect on property taxes:
+Los Angeles County Assessor Jeff Prang clarified the impact of rebuilding efforts on property taxes.

 -

-Reinstating the Original Tax Base: When the property is rebuilt to a substantially equivalent condition to its pre-damage state, the original tax base (the assessed value before the damage occurred) will be reinstated.
+Reinstating Original Tax Base: Once the property is rebuilt to a condition similar to its pre-damage state, the original tax value (assessed before the damage) will be restored.

-Increased Property Taxes for Upgraded Properties: If the homeowner takes the opportunity to rebuild beyond the substantial equivalent of the original property (such as adding extra square footage or luxury features), the new portions of the property will be assessed at current market value and added to the pre-damage assessed value, resulting in higher property taxes.
+Increased Property Taxes for Upgraded Properties: If the homeowner rebuilds beyond the original property's condition (e.g., adding extra space or luxury features), the new portions will be assessed, potentially resulting in higher property taxes.